Invest with Your Retirement Account

 However, with a Self-Directed IRA or Solo 401(k), you can invest in alternative assets like multifamily real estate.

-• Converting an existing IRA or eligible 401(k) into a Self-Directed IRA is typically straightforward—and Mara Poling can guide you through the process.
+- Converting an existing IRA or eligible 401(k) into a Self-Directed IRA is typically straightforward—and Mara Poling can guide you through the process.

-• If you qualify (self-employed with no full-time employees other than a spouse), a Solo 401(k) may be an option.
+- If you qualify (self-employed with no full-time employees other than a spouse), a Solo 401(k) may be an option.
 These plans offer additional flexibility, including favorable tax treatment on leveraged investments.

+Traditional retirement accounts (funded with pre-tax dollars) are subject to taxes upon withdrawal and require RMDs beginning in your 70s.
 When converting to a Roth, you pay taxes based on the current value of your account.
 Multifamily real estate investments may help reduce that taxable value through fair market valuation (FMV).

 Unlike publicly traded stocks, real estate investments are valued annually by an independent third-party firm, in accordance with IRS guidelines.
 In many cases, this valuation may be lower than the original investment amount—not due to poor performance, but because of IRS-mandated valuation factors.

-This lower FMV can reduce the tax burden at the time of conversion—potentially saving 30% to 50% or more.
+This lower FMV can reduce the tax burden at the time of conversion—potentially saving 50% to 70% or more.

 A Simple Example